Washing dark clothes incorrectly can lead to color bleeding, color transference, and color fading.

 Carefully follow the steps below to wash your dark clothes in the washing machine.

-- Add laundry detergent that is formulated specifically for dark clothing.
+Add laundry detergent to dark clothes that is formulated specifically for dark clothing.
 If you do not have detergent for dark clothes, use a smaller amount of your regular or gentle laundry detergent.

 - Do not wash with hot water when washing dark clothes.
 Always wash dark clothes with cold water.